SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 MOV containers are like the Swiss army knife of containers.
 Unlike MP4, MOV supports timecode tracks full out, and rewrapping from MP4 to MOV can be done in a number of ways!
 But which are robust and which go bust?

-### Timecode Generating Software Comparison

 Short answer: EditReady is the most robust rewrapper out there, and can even be scripted from the command line.
 Read on for the details and why others didn't cut it (no pun intended).

+### The Setup

-Technically, the following tests were performed using AVCHD files already in MOV format as imported on a MBP with Photos.
+The following tests were performed using AVCHD files already in MOV format as imported on a MBP with Photos.
 They however, did not have timecode.

+After timecode was added to the MOV container, the file was opened with QuickTime Player 7 and Compressor 4 to verify timecode.
+The file was then transcoded with Compressor to check its integrity.

+### The "B" List

+Sometimes "B" is generous.

 #### ffmpeg Woes